Dangerous Drug Reactions

 - Vaginal Mesh Products

 - Zimmer Biomet Shoulder Implant

 - Stryker Rejuvenate Hip Implant

 Dangerous Reactions to Prescription Drugs

-When a prescription medication results in an adverse reaction, the results can vary from a mild allergic reaction, to a painful and even lethal experience.
+When a prescription medication results in an adverse reaction, the results can vary from a mild allergic reaction to a painful and even lethal experience.
 Severe and disfiguring injuries may occur as a result of dangerous drugs, such as Stevens-Johnson Syndrome and other life-threatening conditions.

 - Birth Defects

 - Hypersensitivity Reactions (including Stevens Johnson Syndrome and Toxic Epidermal Necrolysis)

 - Kidney Failure